+“Make it memorable.
 In our agency, this is the most important thing.
 It has to tell a story, it has to create an impact, it has to be memorable.
 Your brand is what your company represents, and your brand represents you.
 You do not want to people to see the logo and say: they sell shoes, or tablets or whatever.
 You want them to say: Oh, they are the best at creating innovative and beautiful shoes, tablets, etc.

-As your company starts to grow, and people get to know more about your brand.
-Your brand will become one of the most valuable elements of your business.
+As your company starts to grow, and people get to know more about you, your brand will become one of the most valuable elements of your business.
 You have to create a story from the beginning that you can scale, and that your first few clients will still remember for what it represents and the story it conveys.